-You can also Browse or search all items in your All content library From the Choose content source list box, choose All content.
+Drawns or soarch all items in your All content library From the Change content source list how shooms All content Browse or search all items in your All content library From the Choose content source list box, choose All content.
 Click the Options button , and click Browse recursively.
 Reindex a folder From the Choose content source list box, choose All content or an alias.
 Click the Options button , and click Reindex folder.
 View the last 25 most recently used fills and patterns From the Choose content source list box, choose Recent.
-View your favorite fills and transparencies From the Choose content source list box, choose Favorites.
-For information about how to mark a fill as favorite, see "To manage fills and transparencies" on page 265.
+View your favorite fills and transparencies From the Choose content source list box, choose Favorites .
+For information about how to mark a fill as favorite, see "To manage fills and transparencies" on page 277.
 Filter fills and transparencies From the Choose content source list box, choose a pack under All content or an alias.
 Choose a category from the Filter list box.
 Sort fills and transparencies From the Choose content source list box, choose a pack under All content or an alias.
 Click the Options button , and choose one of the following: Sort by name sorts fills and transparencies by the fill name, in alphabetical order.
 Sort by date created sorts fills and transparencies by the date they were created, starting with the last created fill.

+Sort by last modified sorts fills and transparencies by the date they were modified, starting with the last modified fill.
 Fills and transparencies in your Favorites list are automatically sorted by the date you marked them as favorites, starting with the last fill and transparency added to Favorites.